Andrew McNaughton: Minister of National Defence

 The by-election of 5 February 1945 ended with McNaughton's defeat to Case, who was elected the MP for Grey North.
-McNaughton always believed that it was the issue of his wife's Catholicism that caused his defeat in the Grey North riding, and that Mackenzie King had set up him for the defeat by having run for the House of Commons in a riding that was mostly rural and Protestant, instead of an urban riding where population was more diverse.
+McNaughton always believed that it was the issue of his wife's Catholicism that caused his defeat in Grey North, and that Mackenzie King had set up him for the defeat by having run for the House of Commons in a riding that was mostly rural and Protestant, instead of an urban riding where population was more diverse.
 The journalist John Marshall described Grey North as "typically Old Ontario" area that was rural, ardently Protestant and very committed to upholding the British connection, which led him to wonder why Mackenzie King had chosen to have McNaughton run in Grey North at all.
 Another journalist, Wilfried Eggleston, reported that had Mrs. McNaughton been a Protestant, the general would almost certainly had won the Grey North by-election, writing that this was "a deplorable factor in a country like Canada, but nobody denies that it is influential".

 In the 1945 federal election, McNaughton ran again as a Liberal in the riding of Qu'Appelle, Saskatchewan, and was again defeated.
 McNaughton resigned as Defence minister in August 1945.
 King had made him take blame for conscription, to which both men had been opposed, and now had to replace him as Governor-General designate.
 King recommended to King George VI that the British Field Marshal Sir Harold Alexander be appointed Governor-General of Canada, setting back the first appointment of a Canadian to that role by seven more years.

-The McNaughton Avenue was named in Ottawa, Ontario, and unveiled and dedicated to General Andrew McNaughton in 1943.
+McNaughton Avenue in Ottawa, Ontario, was named and dedicated to General Andrew McNaughton in 1943.
 The avenue runs from McGillivray Street to Main Street.